See why thousands of patients choose our centers as their preferred destination for ongoing care, including Elaprase Infusion treatments.

 - Provider’s signature

-If you or someone you care about has one of the conditions that Elaprase infusions treat, you may want to learn more about IV infusion treatments with idursulfase.
-To find an IVX Health infusion center near you, please click here.
+If you or someone you care about has one of the conditions that Elaprase treats, IVX Health would be honored to provide your care.
+To find an IVX Health center near you, please click here.

-Patients chose IVX Health to receive their ongoing Elaprase treatments because:
+Patients choose IVX Health for ongoing Elaprase treatments because:

 - ALL private suites